 I always use clear glass baking dishes when working with crusts.
 If the top is browning faster than the bottom, cover the pie loosely with foil.

-The 7 inch plates are really hard to find, I bought mine on eBay, so if all you have is 6 inch dish, that works also.
-I prefer the 7 inch because the cut slices look better to me.
-If you want a larger pie, then use 2 cans of filling and two sheets of puff pastry.
+The 7 inch plates are really hard to find, I bought mine on eBay, so if all you have is a 6-inch dish, that works also.
+I prefer the 7 inches because the cut slices look better to me.
+If you want a larger pie, then use 2 cans of Comstock cherry pie filling and two sheets of puff pastry.
 Cook a bit longer to make sure your crust is perfectly baked.